 Board's Committee on Risk Management reviews critical control aspects and all major risk related issues during their periodic meetings (average about six in a year).

-Key consideration 2 An FMI should provide incentives to participants and, where relevant, their customers to manage and contain the risks they pose to the FMI.
-Description Members admitted in the TR have a regulatory requirement of reporting all the OTC derivative trades to CCIL TR within a definite time.
-TR members have full access to their own trade data by way of online CORE platform and reports.
+An FMI should provide incentives to participants and, where relevant, their customers to manage and contain the risks they pose to the FMI.

+Members admitted in the TR have a regulatory requirement of reporting all the OTC derivative trades and trades in the primary and secondary market of CPs/CDs/Repo in Corporate Bonds/CPs/CDs to CCIL TR within a definite time.
+TR members have full access to their own trade data by way of online CORE/F-TRAC platform and reports.
 As the interbank trades are required to be reported by both the counterparties and are matched in the TR, various tools have been provided to the members for reconciliation and status check.
-"Under the extant directions of the Regulator, the Members are also required to reconcile their outstanding trades with CCIL- TR .
-An exception report on compliance with their report submission within specified time is also provided which helps them in their compliance function.
+Under the extant directions of the Regulator, the Members are also required to reconcile their outstanding trades with CCIL- TR.
+An exception report on compliance with their report submission within specified time for OTC derivatives trades is also provided which helps them in their compliance function.
 There is an implicit incentive for the members to manage the risks they pose to CCIL-TR, as any risk that may impact the functioning of the TR would also impact their reporting obligations.
 Key consideration 3 An FMI should regularly review the material risks it bears from and poses to other entities (such as other FMIs, settlement banks, liquidity providers, and service providers) as a result of interdependencies and develop appropriate risk-management tools to address these risks.
-Description CCIL-TR does not have any link to other FMIs except its own Company's CCP operations where trades received for INR IRS segment are sent to the CCP for settlement.
-FX trades received for clearing services, are in turn internally copied from the CCP to TR.
+For OTC derivatives, CCIL-TR does not have any link to other FMIs Description except its own Company's CCP operations where trades received for INR IRS segment are sent to the CCP for settlement.
+FX forward trades received for clearing services, are in turn internally copied from the CCP to TR.
+Trades reported and matched in F-TRAC platform are sent to the Clearing Corporations of Stock Exchanges for settlement.
 There are adequate redundancies built and BCP is in place to ensure that recovery is within the approved recovery time.
-Alternate reporting channel is provided to the members to access TR services.
-In case of any channel going down, other channel can be used for reporting which will ensure connectivity with clearing services

-Key consideration 4 An FMI should identify scenarios that may potentially prevent it from being able to provide its critical operations and services as a going concern and assess the effectiveness of a full range of options for recovery or orderly wind-down.
+Alternate reporting channel is provided to the members to access TR services for OTC derivatives.
+In case of any channel going down, other channel can be used for reporting which will ensure connectivity with clearing services Key consideration 4 An FMI should identify scenarios that may potentially prevent it from being able to provide its critical operations and services as a going concern and assess the effectiveness of a full range of options for recovery or orderly wind-down.
 An FMI should prepare appropriate plans for its recovery or orderly wind-down based on the results of that assessment.
 Where applicable, an FMI should also provide relevant authorities with the information needed for purposes of resolution planning.
 Description Scenarios to provide critical operations and services as a going concern and assessment of the effectiveness of a full range of options for recovery and orderly wind down is being undertaken.
 Approved Recovery Tools are in the process of implementation.